 - Are you suggesting a budget that is lower or higher than the influencer's average fee?
 Explain why.

-4. Guidelines and Limitations
+B) Guidelines and Limitations

 There’s a fine balance between setting guidelines and limitations to make sure you get what you want vs. giving the influencer creative freedom.
 As a rule of thumb, we recommend that you aim for less “regulations," not more.
-You know your brand best, but the influencer knows its audience.
+You know your brand best, but the influencer know their audience.
 If you’ve expressed your goal in a clear way, you’d be surprised by the level of creativity and dedication some influencers will show to help you achieve your goal.
 That said, think through these points and decide what you want to control and what you want to leave up to the influencer.

 - Do you have specific opinions on how photos should be taken?
 A photo of the product in use?
 A photo where the logo is highly visible?